OCA/sale-workflow/sale_service_project/README.rst

 Sale Service Project
 ====================

+This module adds the option to assign materials and/or work to a service product type which serve as a template transferring this information to the line order which may be changed.
-This module extends the functionality of sale workflow and allow you to create projects and tasks with materials and works from sale lines.
+This module extends the functionality of the *sale_service* module creating a new project for each order adding materials and works informed on the order line to the generated task.
-You can invoice from sale order or analytic lines.

 Usage
 =====

 To use this module, you need to:

-1. Create a service product and check 'Create Task Automatically'.
+1.Create a service product and check 'Create Task Automatically'.
-2. Now you can add task works and materials for this product.
+2.Now you can add task works and materials for this product.
-3. You can compute the total price based in all materials and task works assigned.
+3.You can compute the total price based in all materials and task works assigned.
+4.Create sale order and assign an analytic account which will be parent of new project.
+  If *invoice_on_timesheets* option is checked on analiytic account this sale order will be invoiced from analytic lines.
+Otherwise sale order will be invoiced normally.
-4. When you confirm the sale order odoo will create a project and tasks.
+5.When you confirm the sale order odoo will create a project and tasks.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot